AICC/CMI-5_Spec_Current/cmi5_spec.md

 - Failed

-Other cmi5 defined statements MUST NOT include the "success" property.
+cmi5 defined statements, other than "Passed", "Waived" or "Failed", MUST NOT include the "success" property.

 <a name="completion"></a>
 ### 9.5.3 Completion